The archipelago of Zanzibar consists of two main islands: Unguja and Pemba.

-It's easy to either take a short plane ride or a ferry from the capital Dar Es Salaam to Zanzibar.
+It's easy to take a short plane ride or a ferry from the capital Dar Es Salaam to Zanzibar.

-How To Find the Best Accommodation Deals in Zanzibar
+Best Accommodation Deals in Zanzibar

-However, we recommend you start your search with Hotels Combined, which combs all the popular booking sites to find the best price.
+Most popular search engines (Booking.com, Agoda, etc.) have a range of accommodation options in Zanzibar.
+However, we recommend you start your search with Hotels Combined, which searches all the popular booking sites to find the best price.
+We've included some fantastic deals near each beach below.

 1. Ras Nungwi Beach